shivangii-sri/DP_Problems/README.md

 Dynamic Programming can be described as storing answers to various sub-problems to be used later whenever required to solve the main problem.

 The two common dynamic programming approaches are:
-1. Memoization: Known as the “top-down” dynamic programming, usually the problem is solved in the direction of the main problem to the base cases.
+1. Memoization: “top-down” dynamic programming, usually the problem is solved from main problem to base case (returning back to main problem i.e answer).

-2. Tabulation: Known as the “bottom-up ” dynamic programming, usually the problem is solved in the direction of solving the base cases to the main problem.
+2. Tabulation:  “bottom-up ” dynamic programming, the problem is solved from base case to the main problem.

-3. Space Optimization: Try to modify tabulation by using variables, instead of using dp array to amke it O(1) space solution.
-Most Efficient approach.
+3. Space Optimization: Try to modify tabulation by using variables, instead of using dp array to make it O(1) space solution.
+Most Efficient Approach.

 ==> Recursion 3 steps :-
 1. step - Express every problem in terms of index